magicmq/pyspigot-documentation/api.md

 # PySpigot API

 Work in progress.
-Please check back later!
+For now, see the [PySpigot JavaDocs](https://javadocs.magicmq.dev/pyspigot/) for detailed API usage.